ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 Remember, if you need to use any unsupported API calls or UI elements just keep them outside of the tags.
 This would be one reason why you would need to edit the 'project_GSLC.h' file so you can increase the storage for any unsupported UI elements.

+The Code Templates the Builder uses are exposed inside GUIsliceBuilder/templates.

+The two files are arduino.t and linux.t.
+Some documentation is included in Appendix D in case you need to make edits.

 ---------------
 <div style="page-break-after: always;"></div>